-An exception to this standard would be when information is provided as part of the public record to the Zoning Board of Appeals to indicate that such a dwelling is not occupied by a farm owner, operator, tenant farm worker, or seasonal or year-round hired farm worker. - LIVESTOCK MANAGEMENT FACILITY: A 'livestock management facility' is any animal feeding operation, livestock shelter, or on-farm milking and accompanying milk-handling area.
+LIVESTOCK MANAGEMENT FACILITY: A 'livestock management facility' is any animal feeding operation, livestock shelter, or on-farm milking and accompanying milk-handling area.
 A 'livestock waste handling facility' is an immovable structure or device (except sewers) used for collecting, pumping, treating, or disposing of livestock waste or for the recovery of byproducts from the livestock waste.
 Two or more livestock management facilities under common ownership, within 1⁄4 mile of each other, and that share a common livestock waste handling facility are considered a single livestock management facility.
-(Illinois Livestock Management Facilities Act (510 ILCS 77/et seq.) - NON-FARM DWELLING: A non-farm dwelling is a dwelling located on a lot less than 35 acres.
-An exception to this standard would be when information is provided as part of the public record to the Zoning Board of Appeals to indicate that such a dwelling is occupied by a farm owner, operator, tenant farm worker, or seasonal or year-round hired farm worker. - SUBJECT SITE: The area of a parcel that is proposed for development.
-As an example, for a zoning case to request a rezoning, the subject site will be the area of the parcel or parcels that is proposed to be rezoned.
+(Illinois Livestock Management Facilities Act (510 ILCS 77/et seq.)

+NON-FARM DWELLING: A dwelling that is not occupied by a farm owner or operator, tenant farm worker, or hired farm worker.